 Partnering to Improve Accountability

-Additionally, the OFSA requires all organization new-member educators to go through an orientation on university requirements and how to identify and eliminate hazing practices; conducts an orientation session for all new members to ensure they are aware of their rights as new members; and conduct outreach to parents so that they can also speak with their student about expectations for joining a fraternity or sorority.
+Additionally, the OFSA will require all organization New Member Educators to go through an orientation on university requirements and how to identify and eliminate hazing practices.
+As recruitment begins, the OFSA will also conduct an orientation session for all new members to ensure they are aware of their rights as new members and continue outreach to parents so that they can also speak with their student about expectations for joining a fraternity or sorority.

 Annual Greek Life Awards

 The Greek life awards have been an annual tradition at Colgate for years.
 The event is student-produced and student-run, and serves to highlight the major successes of the fraternity and sorority community at Colgate!

 The major group highlights for the past year include combined philanthropic donations of close to $60,000, and the second annual Greek Week which was a huge success.
 Each organization recognized their "Scholars of the Year" (most of whom had a 4.0 GPA) and their "New Members of the Year," highlighting the future leaders of their chapters.

 There were also several major organization and individual designations awarded by the the Interfraternity Council and the Panhellenic Council, which are listed below.

 - Outstanding Sorority President of the Year - Katherine Latta (KKG)